 Laddering your CDs is an investment strategy that essentially spreads your money out across several accounts and staggers their maturity dates.

-The idea is to eventually have one account maturing each year.
+The idea of a CD ladder is to open multiple CDs and have one CD account maturing each year.
 At that time, you can choose what is best to do with it based on your current financial needs.
-If you need a cash infusion, you can choose to withdraw the funds.
-If you want to keep the money in a CD, you have two options.
+For example, if you need a cash infusion, you can choose to withdraw the funds.
+On the other hand, if you want to keep the money in a certificate of deposit, you have two options.

 The first is to do nothing.
-That’s because if you don’t touch a CD when it matures, it automatically renews using the previous terms and conditions.
+That’s because when the CD matures, if you don’t touch it, it automatically renews using the previous terms and conditions.
 If your previous interest rate is higher than the current rate, then you can let the CD renew itself.

 Otherwise, your other option is to transfer it into another account that offers better terms.
-Laddering your accounts maximizes your financial flexibility over time.
+With a CD ladder, your accounts maximize your financial flexibility over time.

+By staggering your deposits over several accounts, you can meet the deposit minimums while still maintaining liquid savings elsewhere.
 Let’s take a look at an example of one way to ladder your certificates of deposit.
-Using an amount of money that meets the deposit minimums while still leaving you liquid savings elsewhere, you would first stagger your money over several different accounts.
-One way is to pick five accounts with term lengths ending in one, two, three, four, and five years.
+One way is to pick five accounts ending in one, two, three, four, and five years.

-As each account matures, you switch it to a five-year account, since that should (in theory) offer a higher rate than the lesser term lengths.
-Once your fifth account reaches maturity, you’ll then be on schedule to have one five-year account maturing each year.
+As each account matures, you switch it to a five-year account since that should (in theory) offer a higher rate than the lesser term lengths.
+Once your fifth account reaches its maturity date, you’ll then be on schedule to have one five-year account maturing each year.

 You can then decide whether to renew it or choose another account with a better rate.
 It’s also a great way to create more liquidity because you have the chance to withdraw every year without incurring a penalty fee.